What is house property?

 House property loss can be possible in the following 2 cases-

 - Self-occupied property: Gross Annual Value of self-occupied property is always NIL.
-If the taxpayer has borrowed a housing loan against his self occupied property, then the interest paid on such loan is deducted from his Net Annual Value which results in loss from house property.
+If the taxpayer has borrowed a housing loan against his self-occupied property, then the interest paid on such loan is deducted from his Net Annual Value which results in a loss from the house property.

 - Let out house property: If the taxpayer has borrowed a housing loan against let out property, then he shall pay interest on the housing loan.
-If the aggregate of standard deduction and interest paid on loan exceeds the Net Annual Value of the house property, then there shall be a loss from let out house property.
+If the aggregate of the standard deduction and interest paid on the loan exceeds the Net Annual Value of the house property, then there shall be a loss from letting out the house property.

 How the house property loss is set-off & carried forward?